wevm/actions/README.md

-# Wevm Workflows
+# Wevm Actions

-This repository contains GitHub Action workflows that are shared across repos in the `wevm` GitHub org.
+This repository contains GitHub Actions that are shared across repos in the `wevm` GitHub org.

 > [!WARNING]
-> These workflows are not designed for use _outside_ of the `wevm` GitHub org.
+> These actions are not designed for use _outside_ of the `wevm` GitHub org.